The Rise of Endymion: Summary

 Raul is still imprisoned and writing his memoirs of his time with Aenea.
 On Pacem, Lenar Hoyt (now known as Pope Urban XVI) announces a new Crusade against the Ousters.
 Father de Soya finds the murder of Ouster children unconscionable, and he mutinies.

 On Old Earth, Aenea becomes a teacher, instructing others about "the Void which Binds".
 When she is sixteen, Aenea tells Raul to leave Earth and retrieve the Consul's ship.
 On God's Grove, three cyborgs retrieve Radamanth Nemes.
 The four almost catch up with Raul, but they are intercepted by the Shrike.
 Raul finds the Consul's ship.
 Travel to the Buddhist planet T'ien Shan creates a 5-year time debt, and Aenea is 21 when she and Raul reunite.

 On T'ien Shan, Raul becomes Aenea's lover.
 Aenea reveals that many people on the planets she has visited have taken communion from her.
 People who take this communion undergo several changes due to the virus she carries, including gaining the ability to access the Void which Binds and losing the ability to carry a cruciform.

 Aenea tells Raul that during their separation, she married someone and had a child; they lived together for two years.
 Raul is heartbroken.
 Aenea transfers the Consul's ship away from T'ien Shan through freecasting, using the Void to travel without a portal.
 They travel to an Ouster Dyson Sphere.
 There Raul meets Het Masteen and Fedmahn Kassad, two of the Hyperion pilgrims who had died in alternate timelines.
 Raul learns the truth about the cruciforms.
 The resurrection uses energy from The Void, causing irreparable damage to the Void.
 The Core murders humans whenever they need more neural processing power.

 Pax troops arrive in the Biosphere, committing genocide on an unprecedented level.
 Aenea, Raul, many other humans, and the Shrike escape on a treeship captained by Het Masteen.
 Aenea freecasts to many star systems, dropping off passengers who will continue spreading her communion.
 The ship is destroyed, and the Shrike returns Masteen to his original timeline.

 On Pacem, Aenea confronts Urban; she and Raul are arrested.
 Raul is placed in the Schrödinger cat box, from which he has been narrating the previous two books.
 Aenea is tortured by Nemes.
 Lourdusamy rebels against the Core and burns Aenea to death.
 Raul completes his memoirs and escapes the cat box by freecasting.
-At the moment of her death, Aenea's thoughts were broadcast to most of humanity through the Void, creating a widespread rebellion against the Pax and the TechnoCore.
+At the moment of her death, Aenea's thoughts are broadcast to most of humanity through the Void, creating a widespread rebellion against the Pax and the TechnoCore.
 Raul travels to Earth, where he meets Aenea.
 Raul discovers that he is the man with whom Aenea had a child.
 They will have two years together before she returns to the past.
-Aenea tells Raul that she hasn't looked into the future for the coming two years, and that these two years can be an eternity for them.
+Aenea tells Raul that she has not looked into the future for the coming two years, and that these two years can be an eternity for them.